-Wonderfully flat, off-the-beaten track; coastal routes, peaceful country lanes, ancient towns, sleepy squares
+Wonderfully flat, off-the-beaten track cycling; coastal routes, peaceful country lanes, ancient towns, sleepy squares

-Quality, family-run hotels, by the sea or with swimming pools; superb meals
+Quality, family-run hotels, most by the sea or with swimming pools; superb meals

 One of Europe's richest bird habitats in the Po Delta Nature Reserve